meryemmerveercan/contactbook-microservices/README.md

     -> Configure Startup Projects
     -> Select -> Multiple startup projects
     -> Select All Actions -> Start
-About Migrations: Since I havent got any Postgres db, i configured the run time migrations but commented some lines because i used in-memory db,
+About Migrations: Since I havent got any db server, i configured the run time migrations but commented some lines because i used in-memory db,